Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

-Do you know how much money we saved on the kid’s bathroom renovation by tiling the tub surround ourselves?
+Do you know how much money we saved on the kids' bathroom renovation by DIYing the tile tub surround ourselves?

 About seventeen hundred dollars!

-When we were planning this project we got a quote to see what we were up against.
-We were quoted $1,700 just for the labor to install the tile in the new tub area.
+Once I'd planned the design of this space we got a quote to see what we were up against.
+We were quoted $1,700 just for the labor to tile around the tub shower combo. - That wasn’t in our budget and we knew it was something we could do ourselves.

-It took us 2 days, but if you do the math, those 2 days were absolutely worth our time.
+It took us two days, but if you do the math, those two days were absolutely worth our time.

 This was the first time the hubs and I took on a tile job of this size and if we can do it, you can too.

-Today I’m going to walk you through the steps and show you how to install tile on the walls of your bathtub surround.
+Today I’m going to walk you through the steps and show you how to tile around a tub.

 - Double check to make sure your tub is level in all directions (you probably already did this during the tub install).

 - Cement board is not waterproof and some water will penetrate it and reach your studs (which can mold) if you don’t have proper water proofing.
 There are a few ways to do this.
 One can be a vapor barrier installed behind the cement board or you can tape the seams of your cement board and use a paint on vapor barrier on top of your cement board before tiling.
-This post from the DIY Tile Guy goes over different ways to waterproof before tiling.
+The DIY Tile Guy goes over how to install cement board around a tub and other ways to waterproof before tiling the bathtub surround.

-- Enlist the help of a licensed contractor if needed (see my hold harmless disclaimer here).
+Enlist the help of a licensed contractor if needed (see my hold harmless disclaimer).

 Below is a list of the exact tools and materials that I used and worked well for me.
 I received the tile for this project from The Tile Shop and was pleasantly surprised how easy it was to select tile online which saved me a lot of time.
 I definitely recommend them.